Call us Today at (954) 458-8655

 Cases involving the sale of inherited property can be difficult to resolve (because of issues related to correctly allocating expenses and addressing any lost revenue between the parties) but with an aggressive yet compassionate approach, it can be done and be done fairly.
 The good news is a partition lawsuit will force the sale of the property, whether it is to a third party or it is one heir buying out another heir.

-A good piece of advice for those who have inherited a property in Florida and are having difficulty getting everyone to agree to the sale of the asset is to speak with an experienced Florida real estate lawyer to learn about your rights.
+If you find yourself in a dispute over the family home or the family vacation property, understanding your rights is the first step toward a resolution that respects both the law and your family’s legacy.
+A good piece of advice for those having difficulty getting everyone to agree to the sale of inherited property is to speak with an experienced Florida real estate lawyer to learn about your rights.
 Most real estate lawyers, like Larry Tolchinsky, offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.